Mitch Haniger Player Props: Giants vs. Brewers

 Mitch Haniger At The Plate

-- Haniger has a double, two home runs and two walks while hitting .214.
+- Haniger is hitting .194 with a double, two home runs and two walks.

-- Haniger has picked up a hit in five games this season (62.5%), including one multi-hit game.
+- In five of nine games this season, Haniger has picked up at least one hit, including one game with multiple hits.

-- He has hit a long ball in two of eight games played this season, and in 6.5% of his plate appearances.
+- In nine games played this season, he has gone deep in two of them.

-- In four games this season, Haniger has picked up an RBI, with more than one RBI once.
+- In four games this year, Haniger has picked up an RBI, with more than one RBI once.

-- He has scored in three of eight games (37.5%), including multiple runs twice.
+- In three games this year (33.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.